 3. Discoloration or Scorch Marks

-Dark marks, yellowing, or visible charring around an outlet may indicate past overheating or electrical arcing.
+Dark marks, yellowing, or visible charring around an outlet often indicate past overheating or electrical arcing inside the unit.
+Even minor discoloration suggests internal electrical stress.

 How Outlet Problems Typically Progress